instManuals/sop/agilentHPLC/agilentHPLC.md

 # Warm Up the Instrument

 1. Ensure there is enough solvent for you run in the solvent bottles on top of the instrument.

+      > *NEVER let the solvent level get below the level of the filter in the bottle!
+NEVER let air get into the HPLC plumbing!*

 1. Right click on the solvent bottle pictures in the main panel of the HPLC software and enter the approximate solvent levels you observed in the bottles.
 1. Open the top/front cover the the HPLC and open the priming valve by turning the black knurled knob on the front of the pump a couple of turns.
 This ensures no air will enter the column.
 1. Click the green **On** button In the main window of the HPLC software to turn on the pump, column heater, and lamp.